Hugh Grant Net Worth 2024

 Relationships with co-stars

 After production on Restoration ended, Grant's co-star, Robert Downey Jr., revealed that he and Grant did not get along during filming.
 Downey said: "I kinda think he's a jerk.
 Don't know, I just think he is.
 My personal experience with him is I think he's this kind of self-important, kind of, like, boring flash-in-the-pan asshole Brit."
 In 2018, Grant confirmed the on-set tension he and Downey had had, stating: "He [Downey] hated me.
 He took one look at me and wanted to kill me.
 I was so hurt."[244]
-As a result of Grant's confirmation of their decades-long feud, Downey went to Twitter to publicly make amends with Grant, to which Grant agreed.[245]
+After Grant confirmed their decades-long feud, Downey went on Twitter to publicly make amends with him, to which Grant agreed.[245]

 In addition to the confirmation, Grant also said that he and Drew Barrymore did not get along during production of Music and Lyrics.
 "Well, Drew, I think did hate me a bit.
 But I admired her.
 We just were very different human beings," Grant said.
 "She was very L.A. and I was an old grumpy Londoner.
 The funny thing is, although it was fractionally tense on the set of that film, I think the chemistry is rather good between us.
 Sometimes tension makes a good crackle."[244]
 Barrymore had also been one out of three leading ladies Grant listed whom he did not get along with, the others being Julianne Moore and Rachel Weisz.[246]
 However, on a Graham Norton Show appearance, Grant told Graham Norton he did not know why he mentioned Weisz and he was probably "going for a 'comedy triple'".[247]
 He is now on good terms with Barrymore and appeared on The Drew Barrymore Show.